• Home

 This group is a learning, unlearning, and practice space for practitioners wanting to build skill with facilitating conflict.

 We combine somatic practice and embodied inquiry with reading & discussion.
-Loving Conflict is rooted in abolitionist, & transformative justice principles.
+Loving Conflict is rooted in abolitionist, & Transformative Justice principles.

 Loving Conflict practitioner training is a commitment to more of us having the skills to support others' transformation through difficult